-- 6. Choose any five of the innovations in Figure 2-15 and explain how you think Moore's Law facilitated that innovation.
-Amazon.com Kindle in 2007, is basically a small focused-functionality computer that has network connectivity and the ability to download print material for electronic viewing.
-The incredible power of the microprocessor and its precipitous price drop since its initial invention (in keeping with Moore's law) allowed for the Kindle's - 7.
-Suppose you work for Amazon.com or a company that takes innovation as seriously as Amazon does.
-What do you suppose is the likely reaction to an employee who says to his or her boss, "But, I don't know how to do that!"?
-The "boss" could be credited with any number of responses, all of them negative.
-Responses could range from "You are fired" to "I don't care if you don't know how to do that, figure it out!".
-There is the possibility the "boss" could assign a mentor, send the employee to training, etc. It truly depends on the individual. - 8.
-Using your own words and based on your own experience, what skills and abilities do you think you need to have to thrive at an organization like Amazon.com?
+2-11.
+Choose any five of the innovations in Figure 2-15 and explain how you think Moore's Law facilitated those innovations.

+The Amazon Kindle in 2007 is basically a small focused-functionality computer that has network connectivity and the ability to download print material for electronic viewing.
+The incredible power of the microprocessor and its precipitous price drop allowed for the Kindle's creation and affordability.

+2-12.
+Suppose you work for Amazon or a company that takes innovation as seriously as Amazon does.
+What do you suppose is the likely reaction to an employee who says to his or her boss, "But I don't know how to do that!"?
+The boss could be credited with any number of responses, all of them negative.
+Responses could range from "You are fired" to "I don't care if you don't know how to do that, figure it out!"
+There is the possibility that the boss could assign a mentor, send the employee to training, etc. It truly depends on the individual.

+2-13.
+Using your own words and your own experience, what skills and abilities do you think you need to have to thrive at an organization like Amazon?